keboola/connection-docs/extractors/aws-s3/index.md

 ### Wildcard

 If the wildcard is turned on, all files in S3 with the defined Key prefix will be downloaded.
-All files need to have the same structure and header.
+All files need to have the same header.
+Subfolders matching the prefix will be ignored.
-As S3 does not provide information about folders, there must not be any folders that would match the wildcard.
-Downloading subfolders using the wildcard will return an error.

 ## Saving to Storage